 So what makes behavioral segmentation different from all of the other kinds of segmentation?
-As opposed to demographic segmentation and psychographic segmentation, behavioral segmentation focuses less on who the consumer is and more about the consumer’s distinct actions in regards to the product or service.
+As opposed to demographic segmentation and psychographic segmentation, behavioral segmentation focuses less on who the consumer is and more about the consumer’s distinct actions in regard to the product or service.

 Oftentimes, different kinds of segmentation are used in conjunction with one another in order to further enhance the success of a campaign.
 Bridge utilized this technique during a Memorial Day Campaign for Furniture Stores.
-Bridge broke up their target market by age, gender, household income, location, and behavior.
+BRIDGE broke up their target market by age, gender, household income, location, and behavior.
 In this case, the behavioral segmentation utilized was “propensity for retail purchase”.
-By adding “propensity for retail purchase” as a segmentation category, Bridge was able to target a more specific market that resulted in over 200% return on marketing spending.
+By adding “propensity for retail purchase” as a segmentation category, BRIDGE was able to target a more specific market that resulted in over 200% return on marketing spending.

 Segmenting smarter with behavioral segmentation